What is a KPI, Metric or Measure?

 Summary - Discover the differences between KPIs vs metrics vs measures?
 How are they similar but different, and why?

 Not sure about the differences between KPIs, metrics, and measures?
-You’ve come to the right place.
-By the end of this post you will understand what each term means and why each term is important.
-You’ll also be equipped with practical (and hopefully memorable!) examples of each.
-For additional practical advice on metrics and KPIs, check out the Metric Stack podcast.
+You’re in the right place.
+By the end of this post you’ll know what each term means and why each one matters.
+You’ll also have practical, memorable examples.
+For more hands-on advice, check out the Metric Stack podcast.

-KPI, metric and measure are terms that serve as the building blocks for how business performance is both assessed and achieved, so it’s important to have a fundamental understanding.
-And it’s key to know how to define your organization's KPIs.
-Take it a step further and put your metrics and KPIs on a PowerMetrics dashboard so your entire organization has access to your performance.
+KPI, metric, and measure are the building blocks for how business performance is assessed and improved, so it’s important to understand the differences.
+It’s also key to know how to define your organization’s KPIs.
+Take it a step further and put your metrics and KPIs on a Klipfolio Klips dashboard so your entire organization can see performance.

 What is a key performance indicator (KPI)?

-The definition of a Key Performance Indicator (KPI) is a measurable value that demonstrates how well a company achieves their key business objectives.
+The definition of a Key Performance Indicator (KPI) is a measurable value that shows how well a company achieves key business objectives.

-Organizations use KPIs to measure their success at reaching targets.
-KPIs can be applied to industries, departments or individual tasks.
-KPIs are evaluated over a specified time period, and are compared against past performance metrics or acceptable norms.
+Organizations use KPIs to measure progress toward targets.
+KPIs can be applied to industries, departments, or individual tasks.
+KPIs are evaluated over a set period and compared against past performance metrics or acceptable norms.

 For example, a company could set a KPI to increase revenue by $10,000 this month.
 The KPI has a measurable value (dollar amount) and a specific time period (30 days).
-If it’s the 25th day of the month and revenue has increased by $15,000, it’s a clear sign that you’ve achieved (exceeded!) your objective.
+If it’s the 25th day of the month and revenue has increased by $15,000, it’s a clear sign the objective has been achieved.

 Why are KPIs important?

-KPIs are important because establishing, tracking and reporting on your key performance indicators gives you a clear picture of your performance.
-KPIs give you a value to compare against your current performance so you can clearly see if and how you are reaching your goals.
+KPIs are important because establishing, tracking, and reporting on your key performance indicators gives you a clear view of performance.
+KPIs provide values to compare against current results so you can see if and how you’re reaching goals.

-With KPIs in place, you can set your goals, develop tactical strategies to reach them, evaluate your performance using business metrics, and have a historical record of your business performance.
+With KPIs in place, you can set goals, develop tactics to reach them, evaluate results using business metrics, and keep a historical record of performance.

 What is an example of a KPI?

-Let’s say you’re a small business owner and you sell hand-crafted candles through your online store.
-You want to increase your sales this quarter, so you set a KPI to sell 150 candles in the next 3 months.
+Imagine you’re a small business owner who sells hand-crafted candles through an online store.
+You want to increase sales this quarter, so you set a KPI to sell 150 candles in the next 3 months.

-You ask yourself a series of questions to define your KPI:
+You ask a few questions to define the KPI:

-2. How are you going to measure progress?
-Revenue measured in dollars
+- How will you measure progress?
+Revenue measured in dollars.

-3. How can you influence the outcome?
-Set up digital ads on Google and update website for better search engine results
+- How can you influence the outcome?
+Run Google ads and improve on-site search performance.

-4. How often will I evaluate my performance?
-Weekly
+- How often will you evaluate performance?
+Weekly.

-5. How will I know I’ve achieved my KPI?
-150+ candles will be sold
+- How will you know you’ve achieved the KPI?
+150+ candles sold.

-Now that you’ve defined your KPI (sell 150 candles) and determined how you’re going to measure your progress (revenue), it’s time to understand which metrics you’re going to track to reach your KPI.
+Now that the KPI is defined (sell 150 candles) and you know how to measure progress (revenue), decide which metrics to track to reach that KPI.

 What is a metric?

-A metric is a quantifiable measure that is used to track, compare, and assess performance or processes.
+A metric is a quantifiable measure used to track, compare, and assess performance or processes.

 What’s the difference between a metric and a measure?

-A measure is a fundamental or unit-specific term.
-A measure is a number that can be used in calculations, like sum, count, or average.
+A measure is a fundamental or unit-specific number that can be summed, counted, or averaged.

-A metric is derived from one or more measures.
-Metrics have a goal or performance attached.
+A metric is derived from one or more measures and has a goal or performance context.

-This difference becomes clear when metric becomes “business metric,” and thereby becomes a quantifiable measure that is used to track and assess the status of a specific business process.
+This difference is clearer when metric becomes “business metric,” meaning a quantifiable measure used to track and assess the status of a specific business process.

 Why are metrics important?

-Metrics are measurements of a specific business process, like the traffic volume on the website you built.
-A key performance indicator would monitor the same site traffic, but it may home in on the number of content downloads on your site.
+Metrics are measurements of a specific process, like the traffic volume on the website you built.
+A KPI might focus on a subset of that traffic, like the number of content downloads.

-Key performance indicators drill down into a key area, whereas metrics are a way of measuring the overall performance.
+Key performance indicators drill into a key area, while metrics help you measure overall performance.

 What is an example of a metric?

-Let’s go back to our candle example from above.
-You’re a small business owner and you sell hand-crafted candles.
-Your overall business goal is to sell candles and make money.
-But looking ahead, you’ve set your KPI to sell 150 candles in the next 3 months through your online store in order to reach a revenue target.
+Back to the candle example.
+The overall business goal is to sell candles and make money.
+The KPI is to sell 150 candles in the next 3 months through the online store to reach a revenue target.

-1. Revenue: This metric measures the revenue you generate.
-If your goal is to sell 150 candles at $15 each and you’ve sold $600 worth of product, you know you’ve sold 40 candles and still have 110 to go!
+- Revenue: This metric measures the money you generate.
+If the goal is 150 candles at $15 each and you’ve sold $600 of product, you’ve sold 40 candles and still have 110 to go.

-2. Conversion Rate: How likely are you to make a sale when a user visits your ecommerce store?
-This metric measures the total number of sales you’ve made divided by the total number of visitors to your site over a period of time.
-So if you’ve sold 40 candles over two weeks and had 200 site visitors, your conversion rate is 40/200 = 20% conversion rate.
+- Conversion Rate: How likely is a sale when a user visits the ecommerce store?
+This metric is total sales divided by total visitors over a period.
+If you’ve sold 40 candles over two weeks and had 200 visitors, conversion rate is 40/200 = 20%.

-3. Cart Abandonment Rate: This is the percentage of online shoppers who added an item to their cart but then abandoned it before completing their purchase.
-This metric will help you understand how much potential revenue you are losing.
+- Cart Abandonment Rate: The percentage of shoppers who add an item to their cart but don’t complete checkout.
+This helps you estimate potential revenue lost.

 Are KPIs and metrics the same?

-No, but KPIs and metrics work hand-in-hand.
-Key performance indicators (KPIs) are your end goal.
-Metrics are what you will track along the way to determine whether or not you’ll meet your goal.
+No. KPIs and metrics work together.
+Key performance indicators are the end goals.
+Metrics are what you track along the way to determine if the goal will be met.

 What is a measure?

-In a data context, measures are the numbers or values that can be summed and/or averaged, such as sales, leads, distances, durations, temperatures, and weight.
-The term is often used alongside dimensions, which are the categorical buckets that can be used to segment, filter or group—such as sales rep, city, product, colour and distribution channel.
+In a data context, measures are numbers or values that can be summed or averaged, such as sales, leads, distances, durations, temperatures, and weight.
+The term is often paired with dimensions, which are categorical buckets you can segment, filter, or group, such as sales rep, city, product, colour, and distribution channel.

-Let’s say your online store sells candles and matches.
-You’ve sold 40 candles and 20 packs of matches.
-The units sold (40 + 20 = 60) is the measure and the dimension is the product type (candles or matches).
+If your store sells candles and matches and you’ve sold 40 candles and 20 packs of matches, the units sold (40 + 20 = 60) is the measure and the dimension is the product type (candles or matches).

 What’s the difference between a metric and a measure?

 A measure is a simple number, like how many candles you’ve sold.
-A metric puts your measure into context.
-For example, what is the average sale over the last 12 months?
+A metric puts that measure into context.
+For example, what’s the average sale over the last 12 months?

 Why are measures important?

 Both metrics and KPIs rely on and are derived from measures.
-Without measures, you don’t have the essential building blocks to create a metric or define a KPI.
+Without measures you don’t have the building blocks to create a metric or define a KPI.

 What is an example of a measure?

-For an ecommerce business, Average Order Value is an important metric—it tells you the average amount of money spent on an order over a set period of time.
-The measures that go into this metric are revenue (sum) and the number of orders placed (count).
-These two measures can be divided to get your average order value for your specific time period.
+For an e-commerce business, Average Order Value is an important metric: it tells you the average amount of money spent on an order over a set period.
+The measures behind this metric are revenue (sum) and the number of orders placed (count).
+Divide revenue by orders to get average order value for a specific time period.

 I hope this served as a good primer on what KPIs, metrics, and measures are, and that you now know the key differences between them.